sarbjit-kumar/it-infrastructure-portfolio/Professional-Practice/04-Business-Case-Scenarios.md

 ## 🎤 Interview Line

-I analyse IT scenarios by applying ethics, privacy, security responsibilities, and organisational policy to make responsible decisions.
+I analyse real-world IT scenarios by applying ethics, privacy, security responsibilities, and legal considerations to make responsible and professional decisions.